zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

 - **`void ln_tensor_entry_set_owner(ln_tensor_entry *entry, ln_hash *tensor_table, char *direct_owner)`**
 - **`void ln_tensor_entry_set_creater(ln_tensor_entry *entry, const char *creater)`**

+When removing a tensor or inserting a different tensor with the same name as another tensor, the tensor table will free the old table entry and its `tensor` field, but not free `tensor->data`.
+So we should always insert tensors with `NULL` data.

 Besides tensor table entry, this mudule also defines a tensor list entry structure `ln_tensor_list_entry`.